-- Support students in the BUILD program to manage their schedules, participate in elective classes, clubs, athletic teams, and other co-curricular activities. - Host a weekly study group for each elective class to support students in satisfactorily accessing and progressing through elective course content and course requirements. - · Attend regular meetings with supervisor as part of ongoing training. - · Regularly check in with course professor to review needed supports - · Complete other duties as assigned.
+- Support students in the BUILD program to manage their schedules, participate in elective classes, clubs, athletic teams, and other co-curricular activities. - Host a weekly study group for each elective class to support students in satisfactorily accessing and progressing through elective course content and course requirements. - Consult with course professor and supervisor as needed to identify needed supports. - · Complete daily google form to track attendance and progress. - · Complete other duties as assigned.